 Centre staff are active beyond the research work they undertake.
 Here are some of the speaking engagements that they are involved with, as well as events that we are supporting in some other way.
 Many of the events we run ourselves are smaller and therefore by invitation only, and so don't appear here.

-Our Chief Executive, Sean Duggan, and Sophie Corlett from our Board of Trustees will both be speaking at this event.
+Jan Hutchinson, our Director of Programmes, will be speaking at this event.

 Recognising the complexity of implementing an evidence-based practice, we are offering a range of training and development course to help services deliver evidence-based supported employment.